 Video: Watch for more information on how to take advantage of this course

 Respectful and Inclusive Workplace Toolkit

 Along with the online course, you also have access to the Respectful and Inclusive Workplace Toolkit which was developed with input from industry and offers the support needed to assist the construction and maintenance industry in creating a respectful and welcoming workplace for everyone.
-Contact CANS Education and Training Coordinator, Kaitlyn Bennett for your FREE PIN today!
+Contact CANS Education & Training Lead, Kaitlyn Bennett for your FREE PIN today!